 If you feel like your life is lacking something, try volunteering in your local community.
 This might provide you with some much-needed structure—giving you a sense of fulfillment.

-Giving has a chain reaction of altruism—which causes your brain to release higher levels of endorphins.
-The act of helping others doesn’t just encourage you to do more with your free time, but others as well.
+Giving can have a chain reaction of altruism—the act of helping others doesn’t just encourage you to do more with your free time, it can inspire others to do the same as well.